-Shrines are places of trial in Legend of Zelda: Breath of The Wild.
+Shrines are places of trial located throughout Legend of Zelda: Breath of The Wild’s map.
 They’re like small dungeons.
 Once inside, you’ll have to complete platforming challenges and various other puzzles.
 In the end, you’ll be rewarded with a spirit orb.
 There are 120 shrines in the game and after completing them all you’ll unlock

 .
-In this guide, we’re going to show you the locations of all Green Tunic of the Wild Zelda Breath of The Wild shrines and help you solve their puzzles.
+In this guide, we’re going to show you all Green Tunic of the Wild Zelda Breath of The Wild shrine locations and help you solve their puzzles.

 Zelda Breath of The Wild Shrines